• Skip to main content

 Our best potato soup recipes include everything from my easy cauliflower cabbage potato soup recipe for a creamy vegetable soup that’s incredibly comforting, and an easy chicken and potato soup recipe for a homemade potato and chicken soup with a stock made from scratch to a loaded baked potato soup topped with crispy bacon, sour cream, cheddar cheese, and chives.

-The round-up also includes recipes where potatoes aren’t the key ingredient, but these soups wouldn’t provide the same level of comfort if they didn’t contain potatoes.
+The compilation also includes soup recipes where potatoes aren’t the key ingredient.
+But these soups wouldn’t provide the same level of comfort without potatoes.
 There’s my green minestrone soup recipe that changes like the seasons, transforming from a light spring soup on the first day you dish it up to a hearty autumn-winter broth after refrigerating it overnight.

 I also have an old-fashioned vegetable barley soup recipe for a versatile clean-out-the-fridge soup that’s deliciously filling, deeply flavourful, and super affordable.
 It’s inspired by a soup my Australian grandmother used to make to use up an abundant harvest from my grandfather’s backyard veggie garden.